cuff-links/mongo/Sharding-Internals---DEPRECATED.md

+# Deprecation Note!

+There is a [newer sharding internals guide](https://github.com/mongodb/mongo/blob/master/src/mongo/db/s/README.md) that lives in the codebase itself that was written in spring 2020 as of the v4.4 release of MongoDB.

+The guide below was written in spring 2017 as of the v3.4 release of MongoDB.

 # Sharding

 This document provides MongoDB server engineers and community contributors with a "mental map" of sharding components and code.